dogaegeozden/kotlin_projects/README.md

 # Introduction
 This repository is for my kotlin applications.
-It's one of the best programming languages.
+It's one of the best programming language.
+In order to use these applications, you should read installing the language and it's compiler and, usage sections carefully.

-# Installing the language and it's compiler
+## Installing the language and it's compiler
 1) Download Java Development Kit from OpenJDK.
 Hint: This is development kit is open source. https://jdk.java.net/java-se-ri/16
 2) Extract all files.
 Hint: You can use 7-zip.